programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 The size of these sets provides a counterpoint to static network metrics like centrality.
 In the case of medieval French illuminators, we might note that some workshops with relatively high centralities have small forward reachable sets but very large backward reachable sets.
 These illuminators were actively collaborating with other workshops during the last third of the period in question.
 This insight can help us contextualize any conclusions that we draw from their centrality.

+As always, it's important to keep in mind that network metrics like measurements of centralization represent potential for the transmission of ideas and concepts rather than transmission as such.[^4]

 ## Conclusion

 This tutorial introduced only a few of the many tools and techniques made possible by temporal network analysis.
 One especially exciting area of this field is in dynamic simulations that model the transmission of something, for example a disease or an idea, among individuals within a given temporal network.
 If that sounds interesting, take a look at the [EpiModel](http://www.epimodel.org/) package or other tools created by epidemiologists to model diffusion within dynamic networks.